thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

             dot_product_project)
 </script>

-*Length cannot be negative, how come in the illustration above $v^Tu$ is sometimes negative?
-And why don't we just call it "projection"?*
+*It seems a negative projection indicate $u$ and $v$ are roughly opposite in direction?
+And why don't we just call it "projection" instead of "dot product"?*

-You are right, a negative dot-product carries more information than just the length of projection.
-Which is, $u$ and $v$ are roughly opposite in direction.
+That's right.
 The name "dot product" here stands for a very simple formula for this signed-projection.
 That is, we should take the product of corresponding coordinates between $u$ and $v$ and then add them up!

 <center class='js'>
   <label class='switch'> <input type='checkbox' id='switch_dot_product_formula'> <div class='slider'></div></label>